The open source movement means there's now more top quality, legit free software floating around the web than ever.

 As well as those you'd expect, like Skype, there are a number of communication tools which bring all your disparate instant messaging accounts together, and some sharing apps too.

-Skype barely needs inclusion here as you probably already have it installed (or it's pre-installed on your device).
+Skype barely needs inclusion here as you probably already have it installed.

 There are other VoIP services available which are dedicated to internet calling, and there are certainly cheaper ones for calling landlines and mobiles.
 But for straight PC-to-PC calls, Skype's still the leader, simply because it's the most popular.